iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/rotate-objects.md

 Currently it is only possible to rotate objects around a vertical axis.
 A free rotation is currently in development.
 {% endhint %}

-## Rotating objects in the 2D-panel:
+## Rotating objects in the 2D View:

-To rotate an object in the [2D-panel](../user-interface/the-2d-panel.md) **drag and drop the arrows** near the corners of the object.
+To rotate an object in the [2D View](../user-interface/the-2d-view.md) **drag and drop the arrows** near the corners of the object.

 ![](../../../.gitbook/assets/iVP_Planning_ObjectInteraction_2DMoveObjects0.png)

-If you are using a tablet or a laptop or if you want a quick standard rotation, you can also use the **rotation buttons** in the [toolbar of the 2D-panel](../user-interface/the-2d-panel.md#the-toolbar-of-the-2d-panel).
+If you are using a tablet or a laptop or if you want a quick standard rotation, you can also use the **rotation buttons** in the [toolbar of the 2D View](../user-interface/the-2d-view.md#the-toolbar-of-the-2D View).
 The rotation amount per click can be changed in the [global settings](../settings/global-settings.md).

 ![](../../../.gitbook/assets/iVP_Planning_ObjectInteraction_2DMoveObjects1.png)